- The big idea

 John StantonChief Executive Officer, Communications Alliance

-Prior to that, John was an executive with Intelsat, the largest provider of fixed satellite services worldwide.
+Prior to that Mr Stanton was a senior executive with Intelsat, the largest provider of fixed satellite services worldwide.
 Based in the UK from 2001-2005, he was President and Director of Intelsat Global Sales & Marketing and of the Data, Carrier and Internet Business Unit.
-He also spent two years in the US with Intelsat as Vice President of Sales and Marketing from 1999-2001.
+Mr Stanton also spent two years in the US with Intelsat as Vice President of Sales and Marketing from 1999-2001.